wordlift/docs/docs/agent-wordlift/workflows/keyword-discovery.md

 # Keyword Discovery with WordLift AI SEO Agent

-Let’s work together on keyword research with WordLift AI SEO Agent.
-Keyword research provides valuable insight into how a target audience searches on Google.
+Let’s work together on **keyword research** with WordLift AI SEO Agent.
+Keyword research provides valuable insight into **how a target audience searches on Google**.
 The insight from these queries helps us inform the content strategy and can also be applied to our day-to-day marketing efforts.

 ## Query Analysis for Entity Extraction